-8. Induction and training
+7. Induction and training

-Every new member of staff including part time members of staff, temporary, visiting and contract staff working in school and having regular contact with children, receive basic CP Level 1, on their responsibilities in being alert to the signs of abuse and/or bullying and on the procedures for recording and referring any concerns to the Designated Safeguarding Lead.
+Every new member of staff including part time members of staff, temporary, visiting and contract staff working in school and having regular contact with children have an induction and have a mentor.
+They receive basic CP Level 1, on their responsibilities in being alert to the signs of abuse and/or bullying and on the procedures for recording and referring any concerns to the Designated Safeguarding Lead.
 Child protection training is also given to new Governors and volunteers.
 Everyone attends refresher training at least every three years.
 Training in child protection is an important part of the induction process.
+Induction training also includes the school's behaviour policy and procedure.
 Staff should at all times treat any information they have about a child and/or their family sensitively and confidentially, disclosing the information to the DSL only.
 When sharing information regarding a child, staff should always be mindful of whether this information may be inadvertently overhead by others.
 It is the judgement of the DSL's as to which members of school staff need to know sensitive and confidential information.
 Information will only be shared with regard to ensuring the safety and welfare of the child/ren concerned.
+Appendix 5, 6, 7.